 - Thirdhand smoke.
 Marijuana (and tobacco) residue can attach to hair, clothing, furniture, walls, and even your child’s toys.
 This exposure puts your child at higher risk for SIDS and respiratory conditions such as asthma.

 As more states vote to legalize marijuana, its use among breastfeeding women will likely increase, giving researchers access to more data on the short- and long-term effects on mothers and their infants.
-For now, health care providers and organizations have little choice but to err on the side of caution and urge breastfeeding mothers to avoid marijuana use.
-Those mothers who choose to use marijuana are urged to talk with their health
+For now, health care providers and organizations have little choice but to caution breastfeeding mothers to avoid marijuana use.
+Those mothers who choose to use marijuana should consult with their health care providers.